joyjuliette00/kickstarter-analysis/README.md

 A [line chart](resources/Outcomes_vs_Goals.png) was created to provide a visualization of the results.

 ### Challenges and Difficulties Encountered
-There were not any challenges that were encoutered with either of the analyses.
-There are possible challenges or difficulties that could be encountered with working with the original Kickstarter file.
+There were not any challenges that were encountered with either of the analyses.
+There are possible challenges or difficulties that could arise with working with the original Kickstarter file.
 Before performing a new analysis, it was critical to see what filters had been applied to the main spreadsheet.
-The best way to mitigate that situation is to clear filters before beginning a new analysis or create a new chart or table such as Pivot Table.
+The best way to mitigate that situation is to clear all filters before beginning a new analysis or create a new chart or table such as Pivot Table.

 ## Results